lightning/bolts/02-peer-protocol.md

 Once both nodes have exchanged `funding_locked` (and optionally [`announcement_signatures`](https://github.com/lightningnetwork/lightning-rfc/blob/master/07-routing-gossip.md#the-announcement_signatures-message)), the channel can be used to make payments via Hash TimeLocked Contracts.

-Changes are sent in batches: 1 or more `update_` messages are sent before a `commitment_signed` message, as in the following diagram:
+Changes are sent in batches: one or more `update_` messages are sent before a `commitment_signed` message, as in the following diagram:

         +-------+                            +-------+